vmware-archive/clarity/DESIGN_CONTRIBUTION.md

 Remember, if (for example) a component has five use cases and ten features you still only need one instance designed in sketch (there is a handy way to toggle visibility for various parts of a sketch document).
-This is how we suggest that multiple visual representations be created for documentating the various use cases on github.
+This is how we suggest that multiple visual representations be created for documenting the various use cases on github.

 ### Considerations